Hjarterhex/Writeups/HHCTF_2022/Mobile Forensics/Where was it (digitally).md

 ## Solution

-Since we already know from "Which app is it?" that Cocoa core time is used and UTC+0 is the time zone in Portable Case file.
+Since we already know from "Which app is it?" that Cocoa core time is used and UTC+0 (GMT) is the time zone in Portable Case file.
 The human time is as follows:

 ![Cocoa time to human time](../img/where_dig_1.png)